 Administration of Justice – Bachelor of Arts Degree

-The Criminal Justice program provides you the ethical foundation and commitment to human rights to succeed in any context of the field, whether working with youth in your community or researching emerging technologies such as the geo-mapping of crime data.
-The Bachelor of Arts degree in Administration of Justice at the University of the District of Columbia prepares you for a career in law enforcement, corrections, homeland security and related areas.
+The Crime, Justice & Security Studies program provides you the ethical foundation and commitment to human rights to succeed in any context of the field, whether working with youth in your community or researching emerging technologies such as the geo-mapping of crime data.
+The Bachelor of Arts degree in Administration of Justice at the University of the District of Columbia prepares you for a career in youth work, law enforcement, corrections, homeland security and related areas.

-The program faculty are highly qualified professionals, actively involved in discipline-related national and international professional associations.
-They serve students as teachers and mentors in an engaging learning environment that encourages the teamwork required by the profession.
+Faculty members are highly qualified professionals, actively involved in discipline-related national and international professional associations.
+They serve students as teachers and mentors in an engaging learning environment that encourages teamwork and civic engagement.

 Student Learning Objectives

-Upon completion of requirements in the Criminal Justice program, students will be able to:
+Upon completion of the requirements in the Crime, Justice & Security Studies Criminal Justice program, students will be able to: